dhbalaji/docusauras-dhbalaji-blog/src/pages/quotes/index.md

 Great things never came from comfort Zones.

-Audacious accountability; you consider your life from the point of view that how it goes and what happens is completely up to you--you are in the driver's seat of life.
+Audacious accountability; you consider your life from the point of view that how it goes and what happens is completely up to you.
+You are in the driver's seat of life.

-The best salespeople think of their jobs not so much as selling widgets but as selling insights about the widget business.
-Dan Pink

-you will be the same in 5 years as you are today except for two things people you meet and the books you read

-Feelings follow actions.
-Act as if.
-Act enthusiastically and you will become enthusiastic.

-Actions x Time = Leverage.
+> Actions x Time = Leverage.
 You do the math

-Instead of complaining transfer to service: redirect

-Self-discipline trumps IQ
+Self-discipline trumps IQ.

-Grit: hustle DNA

-We must all suffer one of two things: the pain of discipline or the pain of regret or disappointment.
+We must all suffer one of two things: the pain of discipline or the pain of regret/disappointment.
 Jim Rohn.

-Fear focuses attention.
-All the fun, interesting things in life come with fears.

-Where can the smallest change make the greatest difference?
-Hugh Macleod

-We are all 5-10 habits away from doubling our income or doubling our success in any area of life
+We are all 5-10 habits away from doubling our income or doubling our success in any area of life.

-Life is easy if you live it the hard way and hard if you live it the easy way
+Life is easy if you live it the hard way and hard if you live it the easy way.

 Coming up with great ideas is easy.
 The field narrows quickly when it comes to executing them!